aldrinburgos18/Module-3---Random-Password-Generator/README.md

-# Password Generator Starter Code
+# Random Password Generator

+A random password generator created using Javascript.